-Salli and team visiting a new green Bangladesh factory called Vintage Apparels.
+Salli and the team visiting a new green Bangladesh factory called Vintage Apparels.

-I’m very fortunate to have travelled frequently to the factories for many years and have learned ‘Hands On’, with factories, mills or chemical producers teaching me.
+I’m very fortunate to have traveled frequently to the factories for many years and have learned ‘Hands On’, with factories, mills, or chemical producers teaching me.
 If developments were difficult we would explore and test options and alternatives and often the solutions create a much better product – Teamwork!

 Denim is pretty geeky and scientific but if you truly love denim, I really don’t understand why you wouldn’t want to know everything so you can find innovative new ways to make it even better.

 We’re a pretty collaborative industry.
 If you can’t travel, reach out to the mills, the chemical producers and equipment producers will help you.
-If you want to know about fibres, contact the producers; Tricia and Michael at Lenzing have educated most of us on the sustainable values of their fibres for many years.
+If you want to know about fibers, contact the producers; Tricia and Michael at Lenzing have educated most of us on the sustainable values of their fibers for many years.

 A few years ago, I saw new laser machines in Dhaka being operated by the IT department!
 I contacted Jeanologia (the maker) to understand how we could create better graphic templates and they trained me so I could go back and direct the laser operators.

-I also suggest you read Making Green Jeans by Paulina Szmydke-Cacciapalle and this gives you a good insight into all the considerations we make when developing denim and of course cradle 2 cradle.
+I also suggest you read Making Green Jeans by Paulina Szmydke-Cacciapalle and this gives you a good insight into all the considerations we make when developing denim and of course cradle 2 cradles.

 Above all, remember the responsibility you hold.
 The design you make will be made by many people in the factory.
 Your development choices impact their lives.
 We don’t want any more low paid workers sniffing glue just because a designer chose a 3D crease on a style without considering the resin and how it is applied.